quicwg/base-drafts/draft-ietf-quic-http.md

 shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
-This ensures that a connection can be cleanly shut down without losing requests.
+This ensures that a connection can be cleanly shut down without causing requests to fail.

 Once all accepted requests have been processed, the server can permit the connection to become idle, or MAY initiate an immediate closure of the